First People's House Library

-Any McGill student is welcome to use the Library, but we ask that a few rules be followed:
+Any McGill student is welcome to use the Library, but we ask that these rules be followed:

 - All students must present their McGill student I.D and provide their address and phone number.

-- Books must not be marked or highlighted.
-Books found to be marked or highlighted must be replaced at the expense of the borrower.
-The same fine will be levied if books are brought back damaged or in worse condition than when originally taken out.
+- Loans must not be marked or highlighted.
+Loans found to be marked or highlighted must be replaced at the expense of the borrower.
+The same fine will be levied if loans are brought back damaged or in worse condition than when originally taken out.

-- Students may take out up to two books at a time for a period of two weeks.
-Overdue fines are 25 cents per day per book.
+- Students may take out up to two items at a time for a period of four weeks.
+Overdue fines are 25 cents per day per loan.

 At The Woods Edge: An Anthology of the History of the People of Kanehsatà:ke, Gabriel-Doxtater & Van den Hende